Language:

 Here are just a few necessary costs for your dog breeding company includes:

-A responsible and ethical dog breeding company won’t cut corners purchasing products and will place the health and safety of their dogs at the forefront of their business.
+A responsible and ethical dog breeding company will not cut corners when purchasing products and will prioritize the health and safety of its dogs.

 6. Establish a Pricing Structure